 BC 2.5 (78-82)

 W, WP, WF

-All matriculated graduate nursing students, with the exception of GEP students in their pre-licensure year, must have a current unrestricted Massachusetts RN license and a current unrestricted license in the state where they will perform their practicum.
-Proof of licensure is required upon application into the Graduate School of Nursing.
-In addition, students will be required to submit evidence of a Criminal Offense Record Investigation (CORI) for full acceptance and entry into all programs.
+All matriculated Master’s and DNP students must have a current unrestricted Massachusetts RN license and a current unrestricted license in any state where they will perform their clinical practicum (if applicable).
+Proof of licensure is required upon matriculation into the Graduate School of Nursing.
+GEP students must meet this requirement prior to the start of their track clinical courses.

 Transfer of Credits